-Primary - In total, 9.8% of pupils attending school full time in this locality are eligible for free school meals.
+Primary - In total, 8.4% of pupils attending school full time in the locality, are eligible for free school meals.
 This compares to 8.9% for all Richmond Borough maintained schools and 19.2% nationally.

 Free school meals (FSM) (2013 Census)